avive/karmacoin-docs/src/pages/rust_dev.md

 ## The Opportunity
-We are looking for a great Flutter developer to join the founding team and work on the open source Karma Coin cross-platform App.
+We are looking for a great Rust developer to join the founding team and build the open source Karma Coin blockchain using Rust and the Substrate blockchain framework.
 This is a remote part-time or full-time contracting position.
 Compensation in USD or in Crypto and is based on skills, experience, performance, and time commitment to the project.

 ## Requirements
-1. Great Flutter dev skills.
+1. Great Rust dev skills.
-2. Hands-on experience building a non-trivial Flutter app with reviewable idiomatic Flutter source code.
-3. Ability to build a professional looking platform-optimized UXs using Material and Cupertino widgets.
+Able to write high-quality and highly-tested app logic in idiomatic Rust.
+2. In-depth knowledge and hands-on experience developing a blockchain application using the Substrate framework.
+3. Have access to relevant Rust source code that can be reviewed.
+4. Good understanding of fundamental blockchain technology concepts, and of proof of stake based consensus protocols.
-4. Good speaking and writing English communications skills.
+Good speaking and writing English communications skills.
 5. A computer science college degree or equivalent.
 6. Own a good dev computer and have a good Internet connection for remote meetings.
 7. Able to make at least a part-time commitment to work on this project on an ongoing basis.

-Please only apply if you meet all the requirements by emailing <a href='mailto://flutter_dev@karmaco.in'>flutter_dev@karmaco.in</a>
+Please only apply if you meet all the requirements by emailing <a href='mailto://rust_dev@karmaco.in'>rust_dev@karmaco.in</a>